Modesty (Corradini sculpture): Visual features

-The figure is in a contrapposto stance, having her weight on one foot more than the other.
-This pose gives her human-like qualities and a motion as if she is in the middle of an action.
+The figure stands in a contrapposto stance, with more weight on one foot than the other.
+This pose gives her human-like qualities and a sense of motion, as if she is in the middle of an action.
 The way her classical drapery falls on her body also shows this movement.
-The artists of eighteenth-century Italy were especially interested in the depiction of movement as Corradini was.
+Artists in eighteenth-century Italy were especially interested in depicting movement, as Corradini was.
 Her face is turned away from the viewer, shielding her eyes with the transparent veil.
 The veil seems heavy but also see-through.
 It falls just so over her chest to accentuate her breasts, but also covers her pubic area so that it is not overtly sexual.
 She is exposed yet metaphorically shielded by the drapery.
 Her supple body is fluid, a smooth and perfect human.
-These idealized qualities lead to a feeling that she is a divine woman and not of this world.
+These idealised qualities suggest she is a divine woman, not of this world.

 Sansevero Chapel

-Modesty is one of two sculptures Corradini completed for the Sansevero Chapel, both a part of a ten-statue series of the Virtues.
+Modesty is one of two sculptures Corradini completed for the Sansevero Chapel, both part of a ten-statue series of the Virtues.
 The veiled female figure embodies modesty but can also be considered a representation of wisdom.
 There is a clear reference to the veiled statue of Isis at Sais in Egypt.
 It is said that there is a quote on the ancient statue that reads "I am past, present, and future…".
 This allegory furthers Modestys aspect of wisdom and the statue is often referred to as Veiled Truth.
-The symbols such as the cracked plaque illustrate her life being cut too short.
-On the pedestal that the statue stands there is a relief of a biblical scene of Christ appearing to Mary Magdalene as a gardener portraying the importance of the Christian faith to the family.
+Symbols such as the cracked plaque illustrate her life being cut too short.
+On the pedestal that the statue stands on, there is a relief of a biblical scene of Christ appearing to Mary Magdalene as a gardener, portraying the importance of the Christian faith to the family.
 Corradini's other work is Decorum, which is also in the series of virtues.
 Decorum is a depiction of a youthful male nude scantily clothed in lion skin.
 He was also commissioned to make the piece Veiled Christ for the chapel but it was completed by Giuseppe Sanmartino instead when Corradini died suddenly.
 His two statues line the wall of Sansevero along with eight others.
 Modesty is positioned in its original location giving viewers the ability to see the statue in its intended arrangement.